juntylpro1/secure-enterprise/enterprise-tutorial.md

 {: toc-content-type="tutorial"}
 {: toc-completion-time="10m"}

 This tutorial walks you through how to set up an enterprise by department so you can manage and track usage costs for multiple {{site.data.keyword.Bluemix}} accounts.
-By completing this tutorial, you learn how to create an enterprise, add accounts and organize them in account groups, invite users, and explore subscriptions.
+By completing this tutorial, you learn how to create an enterprise, add accounts, organize accounts in account groups, invite users, and explore subscriptions.
 {: shortdesc}

 The tutorial uses a fictitious company that is called *Example Corp* that wants to create an enterprise with the following structure.
 As you complete the tutorial, adapt each step to match your organization's accounts and desired structure.